gmdsi/GMDSI_notebooks/docs/part2/freyberg_obs_and_weights.md

 Unfortunately, in this case we have too many observation groups to easily display (we assigned each individual time series to its own observation group; this is a default setting in `pyemu.PstFrom`).

-So let's use `Pandas` to make help us sumamrize this information (note: `pyemu.plot_utils.res_phi_pie()` does the same thing, but it looks a bit ugly because of the large number of observation groups).
+So let's use `Pandas` to help us sumamrize this information (note: `pyemu.plot_utils.res_phi_pie()` does the same thing, but it looks a bit ugly because of the large number of observation groups).
 To make it easier, we are going to just look at the nonzero observation groups:

 ```python